 If you check out the nutrition facts above, you’ll notice that a half cup serving of brown rice will yield 22.4 grams of carbs.
 By subtracting the fiber, this still equates to a pretty hefty net carb intake of 21 grams per half cup, which is not a very big serving – people often consume way more at one sitting!

-For most people, eating rice means blood sugar spikes, along with higher blood sugar and A1c levels overall, which is why we encourage you to exclude rice from your diet.
+For most people, eating rice means blood sugar spikes, along with higher blood sugar and A1c levels overall, which is why we encourage you to exclude or minimize rice in your diet.

-Since rice is a staple in many people’s diets, this may sound like a difficult thing to do, but it really isn’t because there are still many foods available to you that won’t send your blood sugar soaring – use lower carb alternatives and your blood sugar will be happier for it, guaranteed!
+Since rice is a staple in many people’s diets, this may sound like a difficult thing to do, but it really isn’t because there are still many foods available to you that won’t send your blood sugar soaring.
+Use lower carb alternatives or replace rice with vegetables and your blood sugar will be happier for it, guaranteed!

 The flours made from white and brown rice are carb heavy too, so make sure to skip over these options while baking and go for a low carb alternative like almond flour or flax seed meal.